sanchipaglu/sanchipaglu-/README.md

 ---

 ## 🚀 About Me
-- 👨‍💻 Currently diving into **Data Structures and Algorithms** using C
+- 👨‍💻 Currently diving into **Data Structures and Algorithms** using C  ,python *looking forward to do dsa in python *
 - 🌱 Learning Computer Science fundamentals and exploring open source
 - 📚 Always curious about how things work under the hood
 - ⚽ Big fan of **FC Barcelona** and **Lionel Messi**